Stylback/home-server/README.md

 - Intel Quick Sync support for video encoding
 - 10 W TDP (_average power dissipation, a shorthand way to estimate power consumption_)

-The J-series is only available in "CPU-onboard"-motherboards.
-I've opted for a [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) due to its low cost, but you might consider the [ASRock ITX-J4105](https://www.asrock.com/mb/Intel/J4105-ITX/index.us.asp) if you want more SATA III-connectors.
+The J-series is only available in _CPU onboard_ motherboards.
+I've opted for a [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) due to its low cost, but you might consider the [ASRock ITX-J4105](https://www.asrock.com/mb/Intel/J4105-ITX/index.us.asp) for more SATA III-connectors.

 ### Power supply (PSU)
 Ideally, the server will be running 24/7, 365 days a year.
 As such, high efficiency is important to keep upkeep-cost down. __A power supply is at its most efficient at 50% of maximum rated load__, that means a PSU rated at 500 W max load will be at its most efficient when it provides 250 W of power.